What to Know About the Average Settlement for a Rear-End Car Accident

 The injury could require thousands of dollars in medical treatment.
 While rare, rear-end crashes can cause injuries that leave a claimant with a permanent disability, or can even be fatal.

-When a person suffers serious injuries that have greater economic expenses, including costs of future medical care, lost wages, therapy, etc., a settlement will typically be larger.
+When a person suffers serious injuries that have greater economic expenses, including costs of future medical care, lost wages, therapy, etc., the rear-end collision settlement will typically be larger.

 Finally, injured victims have the legal right to recover financial support for the full value of their intangible damages.
 Non-economic losses, which are losses for things like the value of a claimant’s pain, suffering, and emotional distress, are also factored into settlement evaluations.
 If there aren’t serious injuries, it will be difficult to argue for significant damages.